rockobonaparte/cloaca/CloacaCodeTests/fixing.md

 2. Double check recursion
    1. Basic recursion
    2. Defining a recursing function inside another function
+3. Implement multiplication on arrays to create extended versions of them.
+This accounts for a lot of errors too.
+4. Implement array subscripting.
+I don't support array subscripting yet!
+Whoops!
-3. Enable sherlock2
+5. Enable sherlock2
-4. Need to actually implement NotImplementedError, which is ironic!
+6. Need to actually implement NotImplementedError, which is ironic!
-5. Revisit from there
+7. Revisit from there